rashmisrm/MorphoGenie/README.md

 ### Image Preprocessing

-The single-cell images in the dataset to be tested are required to be segmented, cropped as a single cell image and centered to avoid biases in training due to positional dependence of the cells.
+The single-cell images in the dataset to be tested are required to be segmented, cropped as a single cell image.
+Segmentation is performed using any of the available tools such as Cellpose.

 ## Testing with pre-trained models